 A little background:

-When, in 2011 I discovered X-Plane-9 which had a great built-in UDP interface that allows you to read data from the X_Plane over Ethernet and send back control data I figured it was time to create my own X-Plane interface given my professional background in electronics and coding.
+When, in 2010 I bought X-Plane 9, which had a built-in I/O protocol that provides communication with the X_Plane over UDP.
+Since at the same time the few available interface options were either too limited or too complex, I decided it was time to create my own X-Plane interface, given my pro background in electronics and coding.

 Goals and Plans

 The main goal of this project is to popularize the exciting hobby of making home cockpits for flight simulation.
 Being experienced professionals in the fields of electronics and programming, we (me and my son) tried to make the system easy to get into for all newcomers and explain all aspects of the technologies for cockpit building on this blog and website and help people who don’t have much electronics and programming skills, who can’t or don’t want to spend much money, but ready to work by hand and very eager to built their cockpit.

 I want to inspire people don’t spend a thousands of dollars to build a home cockpit.
 As example, for my Baron I spent about 100 hours and maybe $50-100.

 For years I have seen online shops sites, where you need to spend so much money for “toy instruments” that would be enough to buy real plane ☺.
 Never understood, why a simple servo gauge can cost $200 when you may spend a few hours and just $5 to make it yourself.